Clement-W/Neural.NET/README.md

 ## About The Project

 What's the best way to fully understand something ?
-Doing it from sratch !
+Doing it from scratch !
 That's why I've implemented a little neural net library with automatic differentiation, inspired by Pytorch and Keras.
 This project was conducted for educational purposes and is not finished yet.
 Performances cannot compete with other c# neural network library like [NeuralNetwork.NET](https://github.com/Sergio0694/NeuralNetwork.NET).

 Great ressources that helped me a lot to carry out this project :